breatheco-de/projects/p/javascript/junior/contact-list/README.md

 ## Expected functionalities

-1. You have to add the code needed to make your application create, edit, and delete contacts from the list.
+- You have to add the code needed to make your application create, edit, and delete contacts from the list.
-2. You have to ask the user for confirmation before deleting (use the Modal component for that)
+- (Optional but is a plus) Ask the user for confirmation before deleting, use the Modal component for that.

 ## Steps to install this project